Paternity Suit FAQs

 Q: What if I can't afford to file a lawsuit for paternity?

-A: Fees required to bring a paternity suit can be costly, although there's generally no fee for the paternity test itself.
-In almost all states there are mechanisms which allow paternity suits to be filed by the state at no cost to the mother seeking to establish paternity.
+A: Fees required to bring a paternity suit can be costly.
+There is the cost of legal representation.
+Depending on where you live and its paternity test processes, you might be required to pay for the testing.
+Some states have mechanisms which allow paternity suits to be filed by the state at no cost to the mother seeking to establish paternity.

 State child support agencies will file the paternity suit on your behalf.
 Many of these agencies are funded by the federal Temporary Aid to Needy Families (TANF) program.
 Find out more about TANF and the state agencies which administer the program at the Federal Office of Family Assistance.
 This is not an exhaustive list, so be sure to explore your city, county and state child support agencies to find out more.